Practical : Data exploration and visualization¶

 Next, we can also plot some boxplots which are going to show whether there are any potential outliers or not.

-15. Create box plots (use the boxplot function from seaborn) for the columns 'total_rooms', 'total_bedrooms', 'population', Determine if there are any outliers.
+15. Create box plots (use the boxplot function from seaborn) for the columns 'total_rooms', 'total_bedrooms', 'population'.
+Are there any outliers?

 In [ ]: